 And the system works because it is intensively customer-focused.

-Canva differentiates their USP bones as ”empowering the world to design.”
+Canva differentiates its USP bones as ”empowering the world to design.”

 In my book, Canva has succeeded.
-As a non-graphic-artist, I can quickly put together any graphic I might need personally or professionally.
+As a non-graphic artist, I can quickly assemble any graphic I need personally or professionally.
 My copy of PhotoShop is retired.
 My stress level is down.

 Canva listened and discovered the missing segment in graphic artistry programs.
 While most focus on a graphic specialist, Canva invites the world to come and play.
 They turned their simplicity from a weakness to a strength.